 Nursing - Clinical Nurse Leader (MSN)

 The Master of Science in Nursing - Clinical Nurse Leader is designed for individuals with a baccalaureate degree in another area who want to pursue a career in nursing.
-The program provides the student with a general foundation in nursing and additional skills in the application of evidence based practice and leadership.
+This program is referred to as the Master's Entry into Professional Nursing (MEPN).
+The accelerated program provides the student with a general foundation in nursing and additional skills in the application of evidence based practice and leadership.
 Upon completion of the program, the student receives both Bachelor of Science in Nursing and Master of Science in Nursing Degrees.
 Graduates are eligible to take the National Council Licensure Examination (NCLEX-RN) for registered nursing licensure and the Clinical Nurse Leader Certification Examination offered by the AACN Commission on Nurse Certification.

 The University of Louisville School of Nursing is an essential partner of a research intensive academic health science center in a nationally recognized university serving a metropolitan community.
 The School of Nursing is a community in which faculty, staff and students collaborate to promote excellence in the profession of nursing.
 This is accomplished through research and scholarship that inform undergraduate and graduate education, support evidence-based practice and foster advances in nursing science.